WT-26/Software-Requirements-Documentation/README.md

 ## 3.6 Design Constraints
 ### 3.6.1 External Standards and Regulatory Requirements
 a) Data Privacy and Security:
-- FERPA Compliance: The system must comply with the Family Educational Rights and Privacy Act to protect student data and activity records.

-- University Data Governance: The system must follow internal university policies for user data collection, retention, and handling.
+FERPA Compliance:
+- Ensures protection of student education records.
+- Restricts access to authorized personnel.
+- Applies to student profiles, club memberships, and event history.
+- Requires audit logging for access to personally identifiable information (PII).

+University Data Governance Policies:
+- Enforces proper classification of user data such as confidential or internal.
+- Defines retention periods for student data.
+For example automatic deletion post-graduation.
+- Mandates secure handling, including backups and controlled deletion.
+- Implements role-based access control to prevent data overexposure.

 b) Security Standards:
-- OWASP Top 10: The platform must implement security best practices to defend against common web vulnerabilities such as XSS, CSRF, and SQL injection.
+OWASP Top 10 Compliance:
+- Protects against common web security threats, such as SQL injection, Cross-Site Scripting (XSS), Cross-Site Request Forgery (CSRF), broken authentication and sensitive data exposure.
+- Ensures input validation, proper session handling, and secure configurations.
+- Encourages use of secure coding practices throughout development.

+HTTPS Enforcement:
-- HTTPS Enforcement: All data exchanges must be secured using HTTPS protocols.
+- All system communication must use HTTPS (TLS encryption).
+- Automatic redirection from HTTP to HTTPS for all traffic.
+- Implementation of valid SSL/TLS certificates.
+- Use of HTTP Strict Transport Security (HSTS) headers for added security.

 c) Accessibility Standards:
+WCAG 2.1 Compliance (Level AA):
-- WCAG 2.1 Compliance: The platform must meet the Web Content Accessibility Guidelines 2.1 to support users with disabilities.
+- Adheres to international accessibility guidelines to support users with disabilities.
-- Responsive Design: Interfaces must adapt across screen sizes and devices to ensure accessibility.
+- Ensures all content is perceivable, operable, understandable, and robust.
+- Key implementations include:
+  - Keyboard navigability (no mouse required).
+  - Alt text for images and meaningful icons.
+  - High contrast between text and background.
+  - Clear error messaging and form validation cues.
+  - Support for screen readers using semantic HTML and ARIA roles.

+Responsive Design:
+- Ensures usability across a wide range of devices (desktop, tablet, mobile).
+- Uses flexible layouts and breakpoints for screen size adaptability.
+- Implements scalable font sizes, fluid grids, and optimized mobile navigation.

 ### 3.6.2 Project Limitations
 a) Time Constraint
-The system must be fully developed, tested, and deployed within a single academic semester (typically 4–5 months).
-Due to this limited timeframe, advanced features such as AI integration, predictive analytics, or comprehensive reporting dashboards are out of scope for the initial release.
+- The system must be designed, developed, tested, and deployed within the academic semester (4–5 months).
+- Advanced features like AI integration or analytics may be excluded due to time restrictions.

 b) Budget Constraint
-The project must exclusively use free and open-source tools and technologies due to the absence of dedicated financial resources.
-No commercial software licenses or paid services may be included.
+- The project must utilize free and open-source tools and platforms.
+- No commercial licensing or paid APIs are allowed due to limited funding.

 c) Resource Availability
-The development team is expected to consist of students or part-time contributors with varying availability and technical expertise.
-This may affect development pace and feature complexity.
+- The development team is likely composed of students or part-time contributors with varying skill levels.
+- Testing feedback from real stakeholders (students, admins) may be limited due to academic scheduling.

 d) Stakeholder Input
-Availability for feedback and user testing from actual stakeholders (e.g., student club members, event approvers, venue managers) may be constrained due to conflicting academic and administrative responsibilities.
+- Availability for feedback and user testing from actual stakeholders (e.g., student club members, event approvers, venue managers) may be constrained due to conflicting academic and administrative responsibilities.

 ### 3.6.3 Technical Constraints
 a) Framework Mandate